zhesu/commandline-videostore-cpp/steps.md

     * [ ] Use CLion to create config with coverage enabled
 * [ ] Show **coverage with [C/C++ Coverage CLion Plugin](C/C++ Coverage CLion Plugin)**
 * [ ] Increase coverage
   * Hint: Don't reason about the code
+* [ ] What happens if you sabotage a line in run.cpp, and run the tests?
 * [ ] Bonus points: Extract method `verifyVideoRentalSession(input)`

 #### Make tests independent of production data